 do very little activity

-If you’re travelling on a long-distance flight or sitting for 4 hours or more, take extra care and follow your midwife or doctor’s advice.
+If you’re travelling on a long-distance flight or sitting for 4 hours or more, talk to your midwife as you may need medication.
+Follow your midwife or doctor’s advice.